kubeflow/examples/pipelines/github_action/README.md

 ## Github action

-For the github repository add a github action in the following folder from the root of the repository:
+For the github repository add a github workflow in the following folder from the root of the repository:
 ```
 .github/workflows/your_github_action_file.yml
 ```

-This file should follow the convetion of [github workflows](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions)
+This file should follow the convention of [github workflows](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions)

 The following is an example of a workflow file(can also be found in the file: "example_workflow.py").